LearnDialogue/N_gram_Gen_Dialogue_Analysis/README.md

     Output:
     -  a csv file (output_ngramTable.csv) of n-grams predictors

-# Step 3: Apply a threshold to intentionally include ngrams that occur in X% of converstions (test X for 10, 25, 33 and 50) to establish the most appropriate threshold for the dataset wih respect to the sample.
+# Step 3: Apply a threshold to intentionally include n-grams that occur in X% of converstions (test X for 10, 25, 33 and 50) to establish the most appropriate threshold for the dataset wih respect to the sample.
-Note: The resulting total number of ngrams will be used to run a generalized regression model.
+Note: The resulting total number of n-grams will be used to run a generalized regression model.
 Best practices for running regression model encourages the number of predictors less than the sample size.
 However, since we are using an exhaustive best subset method, the number of ngramas can be greater than the sample size, within a reasonable threshold.

 For instance, in the output_ngramTable.csv, sample size is 10, and the number of n-grams is (48+43 = 91).
-In the dimension_reducer.py, test different values of X to establish an appropriate number of ngram predictors.
+In the dimension_reducer.py, test different values of X to establish an appropriate number of n-gram predictors.

 In command line:
 - Go to directory of your scripts